 Some IXPs will provide route-servers that are pre-configured to perform IRR filtering.

 At the time of writing, these are known to be AMS-IX, DE-CIX, LONAP, INEX, NWAX, LyonIX, FIXO-IX, and MSK-IX.
-Route servers with IRR filters are becoming more and more popular so check with the IXPs that you connect to if they offer this service.
+Route servers with IRR filters are becoming more and more popular so check with the IXPs that you connect to whether they offer this service.